-A portion of Petrus' production may, from time to time, be processed through facilities owned by third parties' over which we do not have control.
-From time to time these facilities may discontinue or decrease operations either as a result of normal servicing requirements or as a result of unexpected events.
+A portion of the Corporation's production may, from time to time, be processed through facilities owned by third parties and over which the Corporation does not have control.
+From time to time, these facilities may discontinue or decrease operations either as a result of normal servicing requirements or as a result of unexpected events.
 A discontinuation or decrease of operations could have a materially adverse effect on the Corporation's ability to process its production and deliver the same for sale.
+Midstream and pipeline companies may take actions to maximize their return on investment which may in turn adversely affect producers and shippers, especially when combined with a regulatory framework that may not always align with the interests of particular shippers.